Anonymous0515/D3Net/README.md

 ### Installation

-You can install the environment dependencies for D$^{3}$net using the following command.
+You can install the environment dependencies using the following command.

 1. Clone repo